New Students and Required Vaccines

 Welcome to the North Park community!
 As you and your family prepare for your transition to our campus, here are a few things to take note of:

-The State of Illinois requires all new and transfer students taking 6 or more credit hours on campus to show proof of two to three types of immunizations (or vaccines) before starting classes, including the following:
+All new and transfer students must show proof of three to four types of immunizations (or vaccines) prior to finalizing registration for classes, including the following:

-- Tetanus, diphtheria, and pertussis (Tdap) vaccine – at least 3 doses, one dose within the last 10 years
+- Tetanus, diphtheria, and pertussis (Tdap) vaccine — at least three doses, one dose within the last 10 years

-- Measles, Mumps, and Rubella (MMR) vaccine – at least two doses
+- Measles, Mumps, and Rubella (MMR) vaccine — at least two doses, laboratory (serologic) evidence of immunity is acceptable in place of immunization records

-- Meningococcal conjugate vaccine – only for students younger than 22 years of age
+- Meningococcal conjugate vaccine — only for students younger than 22 years of age, must show proof of at least one does on or after 16 years of age

 If you don’t already have them, learn how to find your immunization records.